- Attempted_execute_of_noexecute_memory is a Blue Screen of Death error that will constantly restart your PC in order to prevent damage.

 - Press Windows Key + R on your keyboard and enter regedit.
 Press Enter or click OK.

-- In the right pane locate the DisableAntiSpyware DWORD and double click it to open its properties.
+- In the right pane, locate the DisableAntiSpyware DWORD and double-click it to open its Properties.

 - Set the Value data to 1 and click OK to save changes.

-By doing this you’ll disable Windows Defender, and hopefully the Blue Screen of Death error will be fixed.
+By doing this you’ll disable Windows Defender, and hopefully, the Blue Screen of Death error will be fixed.

-Solution 4 – Perform a Clean boot
+4. Perform a Clean boot

 - Press Windows Key + R and enter msconfig.
 Press Enter or click OK.

-- After you disable all startup applications, go back to System Configuration window and click Apply and OK.
+- After you disable all startup applications, go back to the System Configuration window and click Apply and OK.

-To find the problematic application you need to repeat the same steps again, and enable services and applications one by one until you find the one that is causing this error to appear.
+To find the problematic application, you need to repeat the same steps again.
+After that, enable services and applications one by one until you find the one that is causing this error to appear.

-Users reported that this error was caused by nVidia Streaming Kernel Service, and by disabling this service, the issue was permanently fixed.
+Users reported that this error was caused by Nvidia Streaming Kernel Service, and by disabling this service, the issue was permanently fixed.

-Solution 5 – Perform Windows 10 reset
+5. Perform Windows 10 reset

 - Select Troubleshoot > Reset this PC > Remove everything.
 During this step you might be asked to insert Windows 10 installation media, so be sure to have one prepared.